When buying a used car, you’ll usually have two options: buying from a car dealer or buying from a private seller.

 We’ll cover the cost aspect of buying a secondhand car first and foremost, as dealerships and private sellers can both lead to financial advantages over the other if you get it right.

 Buying a car through a dealership is often more expensive than buying from a private seller, at least up front.
 This is because dealerships will usually have cost margins (e.g. rent and wages) to cover, so they might boost the price of a car slightly to compensate for this.
-However, the professionalism and quality of the customer service at a dealership can make this cost worth it.
+However, the convenience and peace of mind at a dealership can make this cost worth it.

 - Thoroughly inspected and repaired cars (if significant damage was done)